maxkayser/ectmetrics/README.md

 ## Contact Information

-For more details, please refer to the [Contact Information](CONTACT.md) file.
+For more details, please refer to the [contact information](CONTACT.md) file.

 ## Citing ECTMetrics